create3000/x_ite/docs/_posts/components/Sound/Convolver.md

 Convolver performs a linear convolution on a given AudioBuffer, often used to achieve a reverberation effect.

-The Convolver node belongs to the **Sound** component and requires at least level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.
+The Convolver node belongs to the **Sound** component and requires at least support level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.

 ## Hierarchy